Heating, Ventilation & Air Conditioning Technology (HV)

 The curriculum provides knowledge and hands on application in the air conditioning, hydronic heating, temperature and humidity control, air circulation, duct and pipe system design and layout, thermostats, ventilating equipment, automatic controls, commercial refrigeration layout and installation, and piping practices.
 Students learn to install, troubleshoot and repair equipment in the lab segments of the major.
 The combination of lab practice and theory prepares students for employment and advancement in today's heating, ventilation, and air conditioning (HVAC) and commercial refrigeration industry.
 The HV curriculum incorporates two classes in the fourth semester that are dedicated to Commercial Refrigeration.

-Refrigeration and air conditioning, heating (HVAC) equipment mechanic, estimator, sales representative, air conditioning technician, industrial physical plant maintenance, and environmental control specialist.
+Heating, Ventilation and Air Conditioning/Refrigeration equipment mechanic, estimator, sales representative, air conditioning technician, industrial physical plant maintenance, and environmental control specialist.

 Recommended High School Subjects